 New York is a no-fault state.
 How much pain and suffering compensation you may be entitled to after a car accident, directly depends on the extent of your injury.
 The pain and suffering damages are not calculated on a pay-per-day or hourly basis, but rather on the severity of injuries.
 Compensation for victims of car accidents typically falls into two categories: specific damages and general damages.
 Specific damages include things such as the repair cost for your car after the accident, lost wages during the time your vehicle was being repaired, and medical treatment charges that you have incurred as a result of the accident.
 General damages on the other hand are more subjective and take into account things such as physical pain and mental anguish, emotional distress, or loss of enjoyment of life.
-If you’ve been injured in a New York car accident, it is important to speak with an experienced NYC car accident attorney today, call Kucher Law Group for a free consultation at (929) 274 8000.

 What is Pain and Suffering as defined by New York Law?

 The physical and mental anguish suffered by victims of a car accident is called pain and suffering.
 This does not include medical expenses that can be easily calculated.
 Pain and suffering refer to the loss of ability, comfort, happiness, and opportunities that result from serious injuries after a motor vehicle accident in NY.

 Examples of Pain and Suffering